guruyuga/gurunudi/README.rst

 Co-reference Resolution
 -----------------------

 Attempts to resolve co-referenes in a text (like pronouns) to their corresponding nouns.
+Also calls fixes grammatical errors and incorrect cases.

 .. code:: python

     coreferenced_text = ai.coref("Einstein was a brillian scientist.
-He was born in Germany.")
+He was born in germany.")
     #now coreferenced_text = "Einstein was a brillian scientist.
 Einstein was born in Germany."

     coreferenced_text = ai.coref("The women stopped taking pills because they were pregnant.")